For a complete list of my publications, follow this link.

 For data sets generated in the course of my research program, follow this link.

-The work of my group lies at the interface between chemistry, biology and mathematics, with occasional excursions into physics.
+The work of my group lies at the interface between chemistry, biology and mathematics.
 We use a combination of mathematical reasoning and computer simulation to try to understand a variety of phenomena, with a particular emphasis on biological and chemical systems.
 Along the way, we have the opportunity to study mathematical problems such as the relationship between delay and ordinary differential equations.
 To give a flavor of what we do, here is a commented list of some of our recent publications:

 On the outside, most vertebrates are roughly symmetrical, but this is not the case with respect to the arrangement of the internal organs: in humans for example, your heart leans to the left, your left lung is smaller than your right, your liver is mostly on the right, and so on.
 Within a species, these internal asymmetries are almost invariant, with only one person in 10 000 having their organs mirrored relative to the normal arrangement.
 Errors in organ placement however cause significant birth defects in the heart and in other organs.
 So how does the developing embryo “know” which side is the left?
 Part of the answer to this question is that the protein Nodal specifies the left side.
 Nodal activates its own synthesis, as well as the synthesis of an antagonist named Lefty.
 The interaction of Nodal and Lefty may be responsible for the formation of a Turing pattern, or Lefty may be responsible for stopping a wave of Nodal from invading the right-hand side of the embryo.
 Our first paper in this area studies the dynamics of a model of Nodal and Lefty in a single cell.
 We find that, over very wide ranges of parameters, the system is bistable, with coexistence of left-hand high-Nodal and right-hand low-Nodal steady states.
 Bistability in a single-cell model would allow both wave propagation and Turing patterns in a multi-cell model we are currently developing.